-Milt began his career as a lawyer in the Los Angeles office of the law firm of Mitchell, Silberberg & Knupp, where he was an equity partner, practicing Entertainment & Intellectual Property Law.
-He holds a Juris Doctor degree from UCLA, where he was awarded membership on the UCLA Law Review, and Bachelors of Arts degrees awarded with High Honors in Sociology and Psychology from the University of California at Santa Barbara.
+Throughout his career, Milt demonstrated exceptional legal acumen and academic excellence.
+He holds a Juris Doctor degree from UCLA, where he was recognized for his achievements with membership on the UCLA Law Review.
+Additionally, he earned Bachelor of Arts degrees with High Honors in Sociology and Psychology from the University of California at Santa Barbara.

 Wednesday May 30th, 2018